 I recommend in-person viewing but that’s not always possible so if using an online gallery make sure it’s password protected.

 This has happened to me in the past, not with boudoir but with an editorial/fashion client.
-The images were not finished but this person didn’t seem to mind or even notice and was posting unfinished work.
-(This was much earlier in my career when I was still learning.)
+The images were not finished (retouched and post-processed) but this person didn’t seem to mind and was posting what I would consider unfinished work.

-This part deals with the usage rights for the client and basically states that the client can’t go out and sell their images for commercial purposes to a third party.
+This part deals with the usage rights for the client and basically states that the client can’t go out and sell their images for commercial purposes… or for any purpose for that matter without written consent from the photographer.

 This part is really important too because it outlines all the rules (but I call them conditions because it sounds less harsh) for the photoshoot.
 It addresses the client arriving late, who they can bring to the shoot with them and who they can’t.

-It talks about the client or one of their guests taking pictures or video of any kind with their smartphones or other device, arriving under the influence of drugs or alcohol, and what the consequences will be for them and their deposit if any of these things happens.
+It talks about the client or one of their guests taking pictures or video of any kind with their smartphone or other device, arriving under the influence of drugs or alcohol, and what the consequences will be for them and their deposit if one of these kinds of things happens.

 This keeps you in control of the shoot, which is important because if you don’t have something like this in your contract, what are you going to do if a client shows up with two of her friends and a boyfriend and two are on their phones talking while one decides to take some BTS (behind the scenes) video of their friend and you for their Instagram and there’s just noise and chaos and distraction everywhere?